austinsmoss/austinsmoss-website/content/authors/admin/_index.md

 ---
-bio: I strive to use unique data and settings to study relevant, real-world financial market phenomena with an emphasis on the use of accounting information by everyday people.
+bio: I strive to use unique data and settings to study relevant, real-world financial market phenomena with an emphasis on how everyday people interact with financial market information.
 education:
   courses:
   - course: PhD in Accounting